Internal bicategories: Motivating examples

 \subsubsection{Dimension $1+\epsilon$}

+The usual bordism category $\Bord_0^1$ has objects $0$-manifolds and morphisms $1$-manifolds (bordisms) up to diffeomorphism rel boundary.
 Instead of quotienting out by the diffeomorphisms of $1$-manifolds to form $\Bord_0^1$, we can take these diffeomorphisms into account in our definition of the bordism category.
 Even the $0$-manifolds in the bordism category have diffeomorphisms, and we can incorporate these at the same time.
 The resulting structure is as follows.
 Zero-manifolds and their diffeomorphisms form a category $B_0$.
 There is a second category $B_1$ whose objects are, roughly speaking, $1$-manifolds equipped with a partition of the boundary into two pieces, the source and target, and whose morphisms are diffeomorphisms.
 The source and target are functors $s,t: B_1 \ra B_0$, and there is a composition functor $B_1 \times_{B_0} B_1 \ra B_1$.
 Altogether, the pair $(B_0, B_1)$ forms a \emph{category object in $\CAT$}, also called a \emph{category internal to $\CAT$}, or simply a \emph{category in $\CAT$}---this notion is defined precisely in Section~\ref{sec-catin2cat}.
 This category object is abbreviated $\bBord_0^1$, to indicate that it is an enrichment of the usual bordism category of $0$- and $1$-manifolds.
-In fact, both the category $B_0$ and the category $B_1$ are symmetric monoidal, under disjoint union, and $\bBord_0^1 = (B_0, B_1)$ forms a category object in $\SMC$, the 2-category of symmetric monoidal categories.
-We are therefore in a position to consider local field theories with source $\bBord_0^1$.
-Given $C=(C_0, C_1)$ a category object in $\SMC$, a functor from $\bBord_0^1$ to $C$ is a structured form of a $(1+\epsilon)$-dimensional local field theory with values in $C$.
-Stolz and Teichner~\cite{stolzteichner} have taken this framework further by using internal categories as a framework for studying not only topological but also geometric bordism categories and field theories.
+In fact, both the category $B_0$ and the category $B_1$ are symmetric monoidal, under disjoint union, and $\bBord_0^1 = (B_0, B_1)$ forms a category object in $\SMC$, the $2$-category of symmetric monoidal categories.